What is population health?

 How can technology help deliver effective population health management?

-With the main part of population health management being collaborative data sharing across multiple organsiations, technology is crucial to ensure data is shared quickly, efficiently and securely.
+With the main part of population health management being collaborative data sharing across multiple organsiations, technology is crucial to ensure data is shared quickly, efficiently, and securely.

-Without technology the process would not work.
+Without technology, the process would not work.
 It would take significant amounts of time and by depending on manual and paper processes there would be a risk of data being lost leading to hefty fines and reputational damage.

 Through digitally transforming your processes, both different outcomes and populations can be monitored at different risk levels to easily identify where there are gaps in your approach.
-It will be able to show the journeys that individuals and their population have gone on to identify if the issues you were addressing for a targeted population were successful.
+It will be able to show the journeys that individuals and their populations have gone on to identify if the issues you were addressing for a targeted population were successful.

 What are the best population health management software solutions?